o19s/elasticsearch-learning-to-rank/demo/README.md

 ## Install Dependencies

-This demo is a set of Python 3 scripts that use the elasticsearch client library, requests for HTTP requests, and jinja2 templates to help format Elasticsearch queries given a keyword.
+This demo is a set of Python 3 scripts that use the Elasticsearch client library, requests for HTTP requests, and jinja2 templates to help format Elasticsearch queries given a keyword.

 The demo uses Ranklib, a java library bundled as a jar file.
 Be sure you have Java 8 installed.